 - Avoid foods with strong smells such as garlic, onions, peppers, horseradish, broccoli, cabbage, etc.

 - Avoid sweets, fried foods, fatty foods and very tasty/spicy foods

 - Avoid alcoholic and beverages that contain theine or caffeine

-- Prefer cold or room-temperature foods (they smell less than hot foods)
+- Cold or room-temperature foods are preferable as they have less smell than hot food

-- It can be useful to chew a brown rice cake, better if salted.
-Alternatively, you can add a tip of a teaspoon of miso (fermented seasoning rich in protein and vital enzymes, consisting of yellow soy, salt, rice or barley)
+- Brown salted rice cakes are ideal.
+Alternatively, you can add a pinch of miso (fermented seasoning rich in protein and vital enzymes, consisting of yellow soya, salt, rice or barley)

-- When you have nausea, initially it is useful to eat only light foods such as soups or cream puddings and gradually add small portions of your favorite dishes
+- With nausea, initially eat only light foods such as soups or cream puddings and gradually add small portions of your favourite dishes

-- Drink plenty of water throughout the day, and not only during meals making small sips.
-Also drink tea (mint for example), fruit juices and herbal teas
+- Drink plenty of water throughout the day, and not only during meals.
+Water and liquids should be sipped e.g. Mint tea, fruit juices and herbal teas.